b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 #### Memory Instructions

 Memory instructions are special because they are RRI instructions that have the option to do a preincrement or postincrement.
 In addition, when a register is used as an address, it must be enclosed in square brackets.
-For `sw` and `lw`, labels cannot be used as the immediate (use pc-relative addressing to access labels).
+For `swa` and `lwa` (abosulte addressing), labels cannot be used as the immediate (use pc-relative addressing to access labels).

 Examples:
-`lw r1, [r2]` no offset
+`lwa r1, [r2]` no offset
-`lw r1, [r2, imm]` signed offset
+`lwa r1, [r2, imm]` signed offset
-`lw r1, [r2, imm]!` preincrement
+`lwa r1, [r2, imm]!` preincrement
-`lw r1, [r2], imm` postincrement
+`lwa r1, [r2], imm` postincrement

-The syntax for `sw` is analagous.
+The syntax for `swa` is analagous.

+`sw` and `lw` do pc-relative addressing.
-For `swr` and `lwr`, the only offset type allowed is signed immediate.
-The register address can be optionally ommitted, and `r0` will be used.
+For `sw` and `lw`, the only offset type allowed is signed immediate.
+The register address can be ommitted, and a different encoding will be used.

-Example: `swr r1, [r0, label]` and `swr r1, [label]` are equivalent.
+Example: `swr r1, [label]` and `swr r1, [r0, label]` are usually equivalent, but the former allows for `label` to be further away than the latter.

 ### RI Instructions